citp/privacy-policy-historical/l/lu/lux/luxsci.com.md

 Lux Scientiae has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy_seals_and_services/consumer_privacy/privacy-programs-requirements.html) including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through downloadable software.
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
 If you have questions or complaints regarding our privacy policy or practices, please contact us at "Lux Scientiae, PO Box 326, Westwood, MA 02090" or by sending email to "privacy-officer at Luxsci.com".
 If you are not satisfied with our response you can contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).

-Lux Scientiae complies with the EU Safe Harbor framework as set forth by the Department of Commerce regarding the collection, use, and retention of data from the European Union.
+Lux Scientiae complies with the U.S. .
+E.U.
+Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the from European Union member countries.
+Lux Scientiae has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Lux Scientiae's certification, please visit <http://www.export.gov/safeharbor/>.

 ## General usage: